nonshalant/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+-React is an open source javascript library that makes it easier to build out complex UI.
+The main purposes of React is to be fast, scalable and simple.
+One main feature React has are components.
+Components are like specific sections on the page.
+It makes it easy to plug in data or see where an error is.

-1. Describe component state.
+2. Describe component state.

+-setState() schedules an update to a component’s state object.
+When state changes, the component responds by re-rendering.

-1. Describe props.
+3. Describe props.

+-Props are data passed from one component to another.
+You can think of props as arguments being passed to a function.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+-Side effects are basically anything that affects something outside of the scope of the current function that's currently being executed.
+In order to sync you will need to use useEffect()